alexYooDev/2021.01.08-codari-project/README.md

 # 2021.01.08-codari-project
-K-move Java Enterprise Developer Course Team project
+K-move Java Enterprise Developer Course Team project Developed with Java-based Spring Framework using MVC2 model.

 Developed by:

- - Hwanik Yoo (as front/back-end dev)
+ - Hwanik Yoo (as full stack dev)
- - Jinsun Kim (as front/back-end dev)
+ - Jinsun Kim (as full stack dev)
- - Myeonggi Shim (as front/back-end dev)
+ - Myeonggi Shim (as full stack dev)

-This project aims to provide:
+This project aimed to provide:

  - A community for those who wishes to share information about Korea's COVID-19 situation
  - Number of cases of death, tested positive